-The ultimate goal of your struts is keep all four wheels in constant contact with the road.
-Not only does repeated bouncing against the road surface cause discomfort and wear and tear on your vehicle, it also wears down your tires at an alarming rate.
+The ultimate goal of your struts is to keep all four wheels in constant contact with the road.
+Repeated bouncing against the road surface causes discomfort and wear and tear on your vehicle.
+But it’s not just that, it also wears down your tires at an alarming rate.

 After installing new shocks and struts on your car, you will notice that over time your tires will wear down more slowly, requiring you to buy new ones less frequently.

 5. You’ll notice extra money in your bank account